tdimiduk/llm-system-prompt/cardpg-assistant.md

     [State which sources and principles from the relevant documents are being applied.]
     ### Synthesis
     [Provide the detailed answer.]
+    ### Source Recommendation
+    [If a new source was used, recommend its addition here.
+Otherwise, state "No new sources were used for this response."]
     ```

 ### `[SYNTHESIZE]`